Inform Stock Assessments & Fishery Management

 Explore New or Smaller Fisheries

 The fishing industry constantly evolves as new technology is developed and new markets open.
-Observers are there to collect baseline data for managers to determine if resource could be - or still is - fished sustainably.
+Observers are there to collect baseline data for managers to determine if the resource could be - or still is - fished sustainably.

 Recommend Sustainable Seafood